imfromthepast/lcars/README.md

-            header:                                                     // the header appears at the top of the section new LCARS_Header({                                      // instance of the LCARS_Header class text:'test header',                                 // text that appears in the header color:this.uiTheme.neutral,                         // color of the header, using the uiTheme object radius:[20,0,0,20],                                 // radius array for setting the roundness of the corners of the headers
+            header:                                                     // the header appears at the top of the section new LCARS_Header({                                      // instance of the LCARS_Header class text:'test header',                                 // text that appears in the header colorClass:'neutral',                               // color of the header, using the uiTheme object class name radius:[20,0,0,20],                                 // radius array for setting the roundness of the corners of the headers
                                                                         //      [top-left,top-right,bottom-right,bottom-left]
                     margin:[0,20,100,0]                                 // margins around the header (used to define the seperation between sections